-Complete the Application Form:
+3. Complete the Application Form:

 There will be two application forms available in the CAL FIRE Grants Portal for Green Schoolyards grant applications: one for the Planning Grants and one for the Implementation Grants.
-Do not submit more than one form per Green Schoolyards Grant Type.
+Do not submit more than three forms per Green Schoolyards Grant Type in total.
+No school campus or childcare facility can be included in more than one application.

 The Planning Grant application is significantly shorter and requires less detail.
 However, for either application, applications must include an adequate description of the project with clearly defined goals and objectives, how each objective and associated tasks will be addressed and the expected results.
 Project descriptions must also include information on where the proposed project is located, who will be conducting the work, when the work will be done, and the expected work products or deliverables.
+Site and aerial images need to be included and discussed in the application.